sashahafner/unit-converter/README.md

 Check detailed error messages in red if no value is returned.
 One common problem is a blank input unit cell--use "." instead.
 The examples below should be helpful for getting started.
+To reset the tool, simply close the file without saving changes.

 # Examples
 ## 1. Water supply volume